Advocating for LGBTQ Workplace Equality as a Consumer: Sample Letter to Businesses

 This is unacceptable.

 Ensuring equality for all is the right thing to do and good for the bottom line.
 Fortune magazine's 500 largest public corporations have recognized this fact.
 The vast majority of these companies prohibit discrimination on the basis of sexual orientation, more than a third prohibit discrimination based on gender identity and the majority provide domestic partner health insurance benefits to their employees.
-These companies have found the advantages of LGBT inclusion in three key areas:
+These companies have found the advantages of LGBTQ inclusion in three key areas:

 - Legal Vulnerability.
 Employers that have established diversity programs and management systems to address and resolve charges of discrimination and harassment may be less vulnerable to discrimination lawsuits.
-LGBT inclusive policies and practices will allow [BUSINESS NAME] to avoid the many negative consequences these lawsuits entail.
+LGBTQ inclusive policies and practices will allow [BUSINESS NAME] to avoid the many negative consequences these lawsuits entail.

 As a longtime customer of [BUSINESS NAME], I look forward to seeing changes soon.
 In the meantime, I will take my business elsewhere and will encourage my friends, neighbors and family to do the same.